DIY online divorce comes in all shapes and sizes, depending on the path (or company) you choose to use.

 But it also has some limitations, too:

-- Not a law firm, no legal advice (applies to all DIY)
+- Not a law firm, limited attorney support

 - Filing fees paid separately

 - Customer service can be a little slow